Blanche (singer): 2017–2018: Eurovision Song Contest 2017

-2018–present: Empire
+2018–2020: Empire

 On 25 May 2018, Blanche released the single "Wrong Turn".
 A music video was released to Blanche's official YouTube channel on 19 June 2018.
 It was directed by Nur Casadevall.
 The song "Soon" was released on 20 July 2018, along with a lyric video.
 On 16 November 2018, Blanche released the single "Moment", which is about "living in the present, trying to forget about any doubts and fears you have…we have to let ourselves live.
 If we don’t learn to enjoy the present moment, then we might regret it when it’s over...”.
 She also said that the song is "for all the people who sometimes struggle to connect with the present moment, who feel like they’re looking at their lives from the outside".
 A music video was released on the same day and was directed by Eve Mahoney.
 The song spent 14 weeks in the top 50 in Wallonia, peaking at number 22, making it Blanche's highest-peaking single since "City Lights".
 A piano version of "Moment" was released on 14 December 2018.
 Blanche appeared three times on Wiwibloggs' list of the best songs of 2018 by artists who have participated in the Eurovision Song Contest: with "Moment" at number 7, "Soon" at number 21 and "Wrong Turn" at number 43.